Juniper/terraform-provider-mist/docs/resources/device_switch.md

 - `dns_suffix` (List of String)
 - `gateway` (String)
 - `ip` (String)
-- `netmask` (String) used only if `subnet` is not specified in `networks`
+- `netmask` (String) Used only if `subnet` is not specified in `networks`
-- `network` (String) the network where this mgmt IP reside, this will be used as default network for outbound-ssh, dns, ntp, dns, tacplus, radius, syslog, snmp
+- `network` (String) Network where this mgmt IP reside, this will be used as default network for outbound-ssh, dns, ntp, dns, tacplus, radius, syslog, snmp
 - `type` (String) enum: `dhcp`, `static`